PUBG for Xbox: Say hello to your console controls

 To easily strip all attachments from your weapons, simply highlight the weapon in your inventory and hold X. This will place all attachments back into your inventory bag.
 This keeps them available to place on your next weapon of choice.
 You can also hold Y to strip all the attachments to the ground if your bag is too full before grabbing your new weapon.

-"Five guys that don't have any skin in this game from The Coalition are on conference calls at 10 at night just because they're fans and they see this opportunity... they want to see PUBG be successful."
+"Five guys that don't have any skin in this game from The Coalition are on conference calls at 10 at night just because they're fans and they see this opportunity... they want to see PUBG be successful," Bihary said.

-Bihary says that the Xbox release should also have the vaulting feature and ballistics improvements from the upcoming PC version 1.0 release as well, though it won't include the huge new desert map (see below) on day one.
+He also notes that the Xbox release should have the vaulting feature and ballistics improvements from the upcoming PC version 1.0 release as well, though it won't include the huge new desert map (see below) on day one.
 That should arrive next year.

 Be respectful, keep it clean and stay on topic.
 We'll remove comments that violate our policy.